xfonelabs/system-image-server/README.rst

 Some additional dependencies are required for the test suite:

- - python-tox
+ - tox
- - python-nose2, python3-nose2
+ - python3-nose2
- - python-mock, python3-mock
+ - python3-mock
- - python-coverage, python3-coverage
+ - python3-coverage
  - libjs-jquery-hotkeys, libjs-jquery-isonscreen, libjs-jquery-tablesorter
  - pep8
- - pyflakes (includes executables for both Python 2 and 3)
  - pyflakes3 (Ubuntu 16.04 and later)
- - both pxz and xz-utils (for 100% coverage)
+ - xz-utils (for 100% coverage)
  - cpio
- - python-six, python3-six
+ - python3-six

 The full test suite require you to pre-generate some GPG keys.
 Actually, you can run the test suite without this, but many tests will be skipped.
 To